grumpycoders/pcsx-redux/src/mips/tests/gte-latency-lzcs/README.md

   small inputs would settle sooner.
 A sweep over N alone returns one number and cannot tell those apart.

-126 inputs cover **every** leading-zero run from 1 to 32 and **every** leading-one run from 1 to 32, each at two popcounts: a dense value (`0xffffffff >> k`) and a sparse one (a single bit, `1 << (31-k)`), so an implementation whose work tracks set bits is distinguishable from one whose work tracks the leading run.
+126 rows cover **every** leading-zero run from 1 to 32 and **every** leading-one run from 1 to 32, at two popcounts each: a dense value (`0xffffffff >> k`) and a sparse one (a single bit, `1 << (31-k)`), so an implementation whose work tracks set bits is distinguishable from one whose work tracks the leading run.
+The two popcounts coincide at run 31 (`0x00000001` and `0xfffffffe`) and run 32 has a single value, so the 126 rows carry 124 distinct inputs.

 The coverage is complete, and it is checked from the run's own output rather than from this paragraph: the 126 emitted rows must contain all 32